 Tenerife is different!
 Not only its natural contrasts and gastronomic variety make Tenerife a culturally interesting travel destination, but also its own Spanish dialect.
 Did you know that some Spanish words only exist on the Canarian islands?
 If you’re willing to overcome the mere tourist status, then you should keep in mind these 7 typical Canarian expressions.

 Expression of astonishment or surprise, comparable to Wow!
-There are only a few expressions that are more typical and the Canarian people will widely open first their eyes, then their hearts when they'll hear a foreigner use their favourite expression.
+There are only a few expressions that are more typical and the Canarian people will widely open first their eyes, then their hearts when they’ll hear a foreigner use their favorite expression.

 Means literally “Donkey Belly” and refers to the misty and foggy weather that can often be found in the north of Tenerife.
 When you have Panzaburro, dense clouds are hanging low but it’s still relatively warm.
 A welcome contrast to the sometimes suffocatingly hot weather in the southern coast!